 Challenges of Phone Number Validation in Zod

-• Zod lacks a native phone schema.
-This forces developers to use large, static regex patterns that break as global numbering rules change.
-This approach creates brittle code and high maintenance overhead.
+- Zod lacks a native phone schema.
+This forces developers to use complex regex patterns that quickly become outdated as global numbering rules change.
+This approach creates brittle code that requires constant maintenance.

-• The metadata in libraries like libphonenumber-js often lags behind official numbering plan updates.
-A validator built on this library can reject valid new numbers or approve old, deprecated ones until the data updates.
+- The metadata for libphonenumber-js often lags behind official numbering plan updates.
+A Zod validator that relies on this library may incorrectly reject new, valid phone numbers or approve old, deprecated ones.

 Validate Phone Numbers with Abstract API